jkof86/Portfolio-09-2024/README.md

 # Personal Portfolio / Nutrition Tracker

 ## App Description / User Stories
-### This web app is designed to represent my portfolio and also serves as a personal project utilizing one of my main interests, Fitness & Nutrition.
+### This web app is designed to represent my portfolio and also serves as a personal project, utilizing one of my main interests, Fitness & Nutrition.

 - The user can register an account
 - The user can securely login/logout of their account